 The Advancement Trail

-Boys who join the Cub Scout program on June 1, 2015, or later must complete the Bobcat requirements listed below
+Boys and Girls who join the Cub Scout program on June 1, 2015, or later must complete the Bobcat requirements listed below

 before earning the rank badge for their school or birth year.